 The best way to access your 401(k) funds depends on where you see yourself in the coming years — specifically in terms of employment.

 Choose an early withdrawal if you don’t plan to stay at your current job.
-You’ll have to pay taxes on the distribution but can claim a refund if you pay back what you withdraw within three years.
+You’ll have to pay income taxes on the distribution.

 There are better alternatives to paying off debt than withdrawing funds from your 401(k) or taking out a 401(k) loan.
 Here are several to consider: